What is a co-op?

 What kind of products do you sell?

-We are a full-service grocery store and carry everything from fresh produce to beer and wine, to body care products and vitamins, to packaged foods.
+We are a full-service grocery store with two locations and carry everything from fresh produce to beer and wine, to body care products and vitamins, to packaged foods.
 We have a huge bulk foods section and also have the area’s largest selection of locally produced goods such as wines, bread, potato chips, cheese, chocolate, soap, candles, and many, many more.
+Oryana West also includes a full service Deli and Meat and Seafood Case providing even more fresh options for your table.

-The Oryana Café is full-service offering made-to-order salads, sandwiches, bowls, smoothies, juices and espresso.
-We follow the same product purchasing guidelines in our café as we do in our store, meaning you’ll find many certified organic and local ingredients as well as full options for Vegans, Vegetarians, and those with food sensitivities.
+The Oryana Cafés, offering unique menus at both locations, are full-service offering made-to-order salads, sandwiches, bowls, smoothies, juices and espresso.
+West also offers a full pizza program and made fresh in-house Sushi.
+We follow the same product purchasing guidelines in our cafés as we do in our store, meaning you’ll find many certified organic and local ingredients as well as full options for Vegans, Vegetarians, and those with food sensitivities.

 How do you decide which products to bring in?